-OS-based names can be made persistent, so that they do not change after reboot.
 By default, OS-based names are not persistent, and are regenerated if the system configuration changes the device name as recognized by the operating system.
+If you do not want the OS-based names to change after reboot, set the persistence attribute for the naming scheme.